-- 1 teaspoon salt
+- 1 teaspoon kosher salt

-- 1 cup powdered sugar
+- 1 cup (125 g) confectioners' sugar

 - ½ teaspoon vanilla extract

-- 2 tablespoons canned pumpkin
+- 2 tablespoons pure pumpkin

-- ¼ teaspoon cinnamon
+- ¼ teaspoon ground cinnamon

-- 2 tablespoons butter, melted and cooled
+- 2 tablespoons unsalted butter, melted and cooled

 - Slowly add the eggs, one at a time, and continue mixing until well incorporated.

-- Slice, serve and enjoy.
+- Slice, serve, and enjoy.